Cascara Syrup

 9. What Does Cascara Syrup Taste Like?

-Cascara syrup has a distinct taste profile that’s hard to pin down.
-It’s sweet but not overly so, with hints of cherry, red fruit, hibiscus, and even maple syrup.
-The taste can vary depending on the coffee variety and how the cherries were processed.
+It has a taste that’s wonderfully hard to pin down.
+It’s sweet but not over the top, with hints of cherry, red fruit, hibiscus, and even a touch of maple syrup.
+The exact profile shifts depending on the coffee variety and how the cherries were processed, so two batches can taste pleasantly different.

 10. Can I Use Cascara Syrup in Baking?